szabgab/rust.code-maven.com/pages/rust-update-2024-12-17.md

 For full details, see of [Rust User Groups](/user-groups).

-I update the figures in several commit that will allow someone to check the changes more easily.
+I updated the figures in several commit that will allow someone to check the changes more easily.
 Here are the commits.

 | action                                 | no. groups | members | commit |
 | -------------------------------------- | ---------- | ------- | ------ |